 Pros of a High Setting Engagement Ring

 With a high setting engagement ring, you’re literally putting the center stone on a pedestal.
 This look is perfect for modern couples who want a more contemporary look for their engagement ring.
 A ring with a high set profile will have more of that “wow” factor.
 Couples may opt for the high profile if they want the center stone to stand out and appear more brilliant.
-For those who want to rock a larger rock, a high setting can accommodate a longer girdle on the center stone.
+For those who want to rock a larger rock, a high setting can accommodate the center stone.

 Cons of a High Setting Engagement Ring

 The center stone can become loose, or the prongs can get damaged.
 The ring can also snag on other items like sheets or clothing, thereby possibly ruining other items.
 The last thing you want is for the ring to get stuck in someone’s hair.
 You’ll have to take extra precautions to not scratch your ring.

 A high setting engagement ring is one of the most popular choices for engagement rings today.
 It’s perfect for the person who wants to show off their ring.
 The high setting calls serious attention to the diamond or gemstone in the center of the ring.
 This versatile stone setting works well with a variety of ring designs.
 It’ll also pair with a wedding band a bit more easily compared to low setting engagement rings since the wedding band can fit snugly against the ring with a higher setting.

 One of the most sophisticated and beloved settings, the cathedral setting features a center stone held above the shank of the engagement ring.
 It can make a smaller diamond look bigger than it actually is.
 However, keep in mind that cleaning the diamond can be a bit more challenging with this setting.
 Still, if you want a setting that’s secure and requires very little maintenance, go for the cathedral setting.
 It’ll show off the diamond’s brilliance with the light refracting through.